sigp/positions-vacant/devops-engineer.md

 Sigma Prime is hiring a devops engineer to assist with managing our expanding fleet of Ethereum Beacon Chain staking nodes.

-This is an excellent opportunity for an experienced devops engineer to align with some of the brightest minds in Ethereum staking and develop the skills to manage large-scale staking operations.
+This is an excellent opportunity for a devops engineer to align with some of the brightest minds in Ethereum staking and develop the skills to manage large-scale staking operations.

 ## The Company